pearsonca/scala-commsim/index.md

 choices that elucidate mechanics, consistency with typical domain labeling, and forms that are easily computable.
 Indeed, these models often continue to parse very closely to a reasonable natural language description.
-For some phenomena and levels of realism, however, the equation-based expressions become to convoluted or arcane.
+For some phenomena and levels of realism, however, the equation-based expressions become too convoluted or arcane.
 This is where an approach like agent-based modeling becomes the appropriate exact abstraction.
 Those features of traditional models remain desirable, however.
 This sort of programming was initially described by Knuth as [\"literate programming\"][knuth1984literate], and essentially aims to achieve code that is as close to a natural language story